NacirChahine/news-ai-advance/README.md

 - Source credibility ratings and filtering
 - Personalized news feed based on topics of interest
 - Save articles to your personal collection with notes
+- **Preferred sources** - Mark sources as preferred and get prioritized content in your feed with visual indicators

 ### Sources Overview